polarfire-soc/polarfire-soc-bare-metal-examples/README.md

 #### 4.1.1.
 Configuring External Tools for Particular Boards (only for eNVM Release)

-The board you are using, as well as it's associated die and package, matters when using the External Tools to program your device.
+The board you are using, as well as the die and package of the FPGA device on it matters when using the External Tools to program your device.
 These must be correctly specified as arguments in the External Tools Configurations window in SoftConsole.

-Depending on the die and package you are using, you will need to set the External Tools Arguments according to the following table.
+Depending on the die and package of the FPGA device on your board, you will need to set the External Tools Arguments according to the following table.

 |             | Icicle Kit ES (Engineering Sample) | Icicle Kit (Production Silicon) | Video Kit | Discovery Kit |